Search results for

 It was a little late, but Fall Guys: Ultimate Knockout finally received the Nintendo Switch port we all knew it needed from the beginning.
 Interestingly, the game dropped the “Ultimate Knockout” portion of its title — and its status as a paid game.
 Now, Fall Guys is totally free-to-play!

 The only problem, really, is that Fall Guys has waned in popularity since it first launched.
-Its landing on the Switch was great news, but its cultural moment has kind of passed.
+Landing on the Switch was great news, but its cultural moment has kind of passed.
 Still, it’s a terrific game and worth checking out if you missed it when it was all the rage!

 4. Fortnite

 It was inevitable that Fortnite would end up on this list, as it’s nothing short of a phenomenon, even years after its debut.
-Although PUBG invented the battle royale genre, Fortnite pretty much defines it at this point, to the extent that it’s a pop culture touchstone.
+Although PUBG popularized the battle royale genre, Fortnite pretty much defines it at this point, to the extent that it’s a pop culture touchstone.

 We’re not going to delve deep into details, as you’ve probably already played Fortnite on one platform or another (including Android) if you had any interest.
 In short though, there’s nothing unique about the Switch version — it just doesn’t run as well as it would on a PC or PS5.